amitbny/issues/README.md

 issues
 ======

-Here we discuss different coding issues and imperfect code that need further attention of collaborators.
+Here we discuss different coding issues with nonconsolidated codes that need further attention of collaborators.

+# Latest issue

+1. The index overflow in extracting S,T,n from Q needs to be addressed.